19hours/sg-statutes/Acts/Settled Estates Act.md

 ### Evidence of advisability

-8\.—(1) Upon every such application the court shall be satisfied by sufficient evidence that it is proper and consistent with due regard to the interests of all parties entitled under the settlement that the powers should be exercised.
+8\.—(1) Upon every such application, the court shall be satisfied by sufficient evidence that it is proper and consistent with due regard to the interests of all parties entitled under the settlement that the powers should be exercised.

 (2) It shall be stated in the affidavit why, and upon what ground, it is deemed so.